joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Run detective controls and preventative measures
 - Understand regulatory commitments
 - Push budget ownership down to product teams
+- Represent technology in relevant board and regulatory engagements
+- Ensure security and operational posture of the platform meets the highest standards

 ### Leadership
 - Promote growth mindset and respect